 ADHD and Fish Oil Supplements: What's a Safe Dosage?

-"My child was recently diagnosed with attention deficit hyperactivity disorder (ADD/ADHD), and I want to start omega-3 fatty acid supplements.
+"My child was recently diagnosed with attention deficit hyperactivity disorder (ADHD), and I want to start omega-3 fatty acid supplements.
 What is a safe dosage that will also help treat the ADD/ADHD symptoms?"

 Note: ADDitude does not provide medical advice, diagnosis, or treatment.
 The material on this website is provided for educational purposes only.
 See additional information.
 While comments are appreciated, due to the high volume of inquiries we receive, there is no guarantee that either ADDitude or the expert will respond to follow-up questions.

-Sandy Newmark, M.D., is the founder of the Center for Pediatric Integrative Medicine in San Francisco and author of ADHD Without Drugs: A Guide to Natural Care of Children with ADHD.
-He is head of the Pediatric Integrative Neurodevelopment Clinic at the Osher Center for Integrative Medicine at the University of California, San Francisco.
+Sandy Newmark, M.D., is the head of the Pediatric Integrative Neurodevelopmental Program at the Osher Center for Integrative Medicine where he specializes in the treatment of autism, ADHD, and other developmental or chronic childhood conditions.
+He is author of ADHD Without Drugs: A Guide to Natural Care of Children with ADHD and a Clinical Professor at the University of California, San Francisco.